The Most Common Food Allergies: The Big 8

 As you gather information and gain experience managing the food allergies that you are dealing with, you will gradually become more and more comfortable (really!)

 One way to do this is to get some support.
 You can find support groups online and local groups in your area.
 The main thing is that you have others with similar challenges that you can bounce questions off of and share your experiences with as well.

 Even if you don't have one of the most common food allergies (maybe you're allergic to corn or sesame), you can find others who are dealing with the same thing.
 Support is a key piece in the food allergy puzzle.
 Find a support group in your area!

 Your comfort zone will probably change as time goes on.
-It will dictate many things in your everyday life including:
+It will dictate many things in your everyday life including whether you will:

-- Whether you have foods containing your food allergens in your home or choose to completely ban them from your home
+- Have foods containing your food allergens in your home or choose to completely ban them from your home

-- Whether you go to a family gathering where foods containing your allergens will be (this may sound extreme but some food allergies are just that serious).
+- Go to a family gathering where foods containing your allergens will be (this may sound extreme but some food allergies are just that serious).

 Above all, always remember to trust your instincts.
 Don't let anybody make you feel as though you are making a big deal out of nothing.
 Food allergies can be very serious and you know what you need to do to keep yourself or your child healthy.
 Find your comfort zone and trust it!